Cube dimensions and strength

 This has been assumed for some time although there are references that would beg to differ.
 Neville, Properties of concrete 4th edition, reports that a 150mm cube is 96% the strength of a 100mm cube.
-The Dutch standard NEN 5950 (now superceded by EN 206) has standard cube test specimen of 150mm but allows the use other cube sizes where a correction factor is applied of 0.91 for 100mm cubes, 1.05 for 200mm cubes.
+The Dutch standard NEN 5950 (now superceded by EN 206) had standard cube test specimen of 150mm but allowed the use other cube sizes with a correction factor applied of 0.91 for 100mm cubes, 1.05 for 200mm cubes.

-A correction factor is not used in the European standard and 100, 150 or 200mm cubes can be used without correction to the compressive strength obtained from the test when checking for strength class conformity.
+A correction factor is not used in the European standard.
+100, 150 or 200mm cubes can be used without correction to the compressive strength obtained from the test when checking for strength class conformity.